-Constant-attendance supplement: Up to a maximum of 25% of the permanent disability benefit.
+Constant-attendance supplement: If the insured requires the constant attendance of others to perform daily functions, up to 25% of the permanent disability benefit is paid.

 Partial disability: A percentage of the full benefit is paid according to the assessed degree of disability, as determined by the schedule in law.